kanors-emr/Veda-documentation/docs/source/pages/VedaTags.rst

 Getting started with the RES
 ============================
-These tags define the key elements - processes and commodities, and the topology and core parameters.
-These tags don't support wild cards
+These tags define the key elements - processes, commodities, topology, and core parameters. **These tags don't support wild cards**.

 ~FI_Process